-Consumer psychology is the study of how thoughts, feelings, beliefs, and perceptions influence the way people buy goods and services.
-For example, you might look at how customers decide to shop one business or product over another.
+Consumer psychology studies how thoughts, feelings, beliefs, and perceptions influence the way people buy goods and services.
+For example, you might look at how customers shop for one business or product over another.
 You may also investigate how variables such as relationships, media, and culture influence the decision-making process.

 So, why do we study consumer behavior?
-Because if we understand why customers gravitate toward a product or service, then we learn how to grab their attention.
-Here’s what you need to know about consumer behavior in 2019—and how it can impact your business.
+Because if we understand why customers gravitate toward a product or service, we can learn how to more effectively grab their attention.
+Here’s what you need to know about consumer behavior—and how it can impact your business in 2022.

 Consumers are more connected than ever.

-The vast majority of Americans—95%—own a cellphone.
-Around 77% of those devices are smartphones.
-Likewise, 73% of adults own a laptop, and 53% have a tablet computer.
-Voice assistant usage is expected to increase by 1000% over the next five years.
+The vast majority of Americans—97%—own a cellphone.
+Around 84% of those devices are smartphones.
+Likewise, 78% of adults own a desktop or laptops computer, and 63% have tablets.
+By 2022, 73% of consumers will use voice assistants in their cars, and over 55% of households are expected to have a smart speaker in their homes.
 These statistics show us that device ownership and media penetration are growing exponentially.

 Just think about how and where you utilize connected devices every day.
 If you’re anything like today’s consumers, you probably:

-- Use mobile devices from the couch, even when you could use a desktop.
+- Use mobile devices from the couch, even when having access to a desktop.